 Feeding cats can be tricky.
 Cats are known to be finicky eaters, especially when feeding them leftovers from their canned food.
-We asked our expert Dr. Leslie how much wet food cats should eat.
+We asked our animal nutritionist Dr. Donna Waltz how much wet food cats should eat.
 She also spills on how to get your kitty to eat those leftovers.

 Q: Do different cats need different amounts of wet food?

 Dr. Donna Waltz: The volume of food a cat needs to eat depends on how many calories are in its food and the energy demands of the cat.
 Pregnant, nursing, growing and high activity cats often need more calories than neutered or sedentary house cats.
 Geriatric and cats with chronic disease may have a difficult time maintaining their weight and may benefit from increased calories.

 Q: Can I find the amount I should feed my cat on the package?

 Dr. Donna Waltz: Every bag or can of food has a section that recommends how much to feed.
 These calculations are based on the average need for a large population of cats.
 It is well documented that an individual cat may need up to 50 percent more or less than what is considered average.
 It is crucial to tailor the amount of food to help your cat achieve or maintain an ideal, lean body weight.

 Q: How frequently should I feed my cat?